latticelabs/Mitty-deprecated-/docs/quickstart.rst

 We all know how exciting it is to scroll through a .csv file, so we have some additional tools to analyse the misaligned reads and display the information graphically (These require Matplotlib_ to be installed).

-.. command-output:: plot_align circle ../examples/demo/Out/reads.bam
+.. command-output:: plot_align circle ../examples/demo/Out/reads.bam  --down-sample 100
-.. #image:: _static/red_alga_circle_plot_whole.png
 .. image:: ../examples/demo/Out/reads_circle_plot.png

 This is a plot of where the reads end up after alignment.
 As can be seen, while a small percentage of reads end up in